Embrace Sports Algarve Triathlon Holiday – Day 2

 At the bottom of one hill was a cobbled section where we stopped.
 I had struggled to get my bike into the right gear, so I hoped that when we started cycling again, there would be an opportunity for me to work out what gear I wanted to be in.
 Unfortunately, I had missed part of the briefing and completely misunderstood where we were cycling.
 I was aware that a hill was involved, but I assumed it was the long incline at the end of the straight road we were about to turn onto… my understanding was that it would feel punishing because it went on for a long time.
 How wrong I was.

-We set off and within just a few hundred metres there was a sharp right hand turn, and then the hill was immediately in front of us.
-I realised that I would have to quickly sort out my gears, but the stress and confusion meant that I started changing them in the wrong direction, which did not make it any easier.
-By that stage I started feeling very stressed, so I decided that I would be better off getting off the bike and walking up the hill rather than risk falling.
+We set off.
+Within just a few hundred metres there was a sharp right-hand turn, and then the hill was immediately in front of us.
+I realised that I would have to quickly sort out my gears.
+The stress and confusion meant that I started changing them in the wrong direction, which did not make it any easier.
+By that stage, I started feeling very stressed.
+I decided that I would be better off getting off the bike and walking up the hill rather than risk falling.
 It made me really sad as almost everyone else completed the hill challenge (with the exception of Claire, who fell into a ditch at the very top of the hill).

 Fortunately, I did not look on Facebook for several days, as I think I would have felt quite sad if I’d seen the photo that was posted (see below).

 Clearly, I need to do lots of work on learning how to change gear and to work out what gear I should be in, as well as spending my free time cycling up as many hills as possible.

 Anyway, after ‘The Punisher’, we set off again towards Sagres, on some quiet roads through the countryside.

 We passed some lovely beaches, where surfers were enjoying the waves.

 When we got to Sagres, we stopped outside a supermarket for a rest and sandwich break.
 I was grateful just to sit down.